imkailey/JRNL/live.md

 ### live aid vs woodstock
 - a larger focus on a cause for live aid
-  - sucks it didnt really end up helping too much
+  - sucks it didn’t really end up helping too much
   - woodstock was way less professional

 ### live aid event of unparalleled proportion